element-hq/element-web/docs/labs.md

 ## Message preview tweaks

-To enable message previews for reactions in all rooms, enable `feature_roomlist_preview_reactions_all`.
+To enable message previews in the left panel for reactions in all rooms, enable `feature_roomlist_preview_reactions_all`.

-To enable message previews for reactions in DMs, enable `feature_roomlist_preview_reactions_dms`, ignored when it is enabled for all rooms.
+To enable message previews for reactions in DMs only, enable `feature_roomlist_preview_reactions_dms`.
+This is ignored when it is enabled for all rooms.

 ## Dehydrated devices (`feature_dehydration`)